Kevinjojo2003/Kevinjojo2003/README.md

 **Business Analyst & Prompt Engineer** building AI-powered tools at the intersection of finance, compliance, and product.

-Currently at **Koloapp (Kochi)** — designing LLM evaluation frameworks that translate architectural decisions into measurable business KPIs using GPT-4 and Claude APIs.
+Currently at **Koloapp (Kochi)** — designing Prompt evaluation frameworks that translate architectural decisions into measurable business KPIs using GPT-4 and Claude APIs.

 ---